-Percent of new provider have that have met initial certification and licensure requirements and adhere to other standards prior to the furnishing of waiver services.
-N=Number of New Providers who have met initial certification and licensure requirements and adhere to other standards prior to furnishing services.
+Percent of new provider have that meet initial certification and licensure requirements and adhere to other standards prior to the furnishing of waiver services.
+N=Number of New Providers who meet initial certification and licensure requirements and adhere to other standards prior to furnishing services.
 D=Number of new providers.

-Data Source (Select one): Other If 'Other' is selected, specify: Combination of Onsite interviews, observations, monitoring, Desk review of records depending on the type of service and whether services are provided onsite or at the participants place of residence.
+Combination of Onsite interviews, observations, monitoring, Desk review of records depending on the type of service and whether services are provided onsite or at the participants place of residence.